python-sprints/python-sprints.github.io/_posts/2018-05-08-pydata-dojo-like.md

 - 7pm-9pm: Coding in groups
 - 9pm: Group presentations

-Bring your OWN ideas to make your sprint proposal:
+**Bring your OWN ideas for the sprint.** To narrow the scope of the sprint, all ideas should be for data related projects (pandas, numpy, matplotlib, keras, pytorch, your own data project...).

 - That annoying bug you wanted to see fixed
 - That missing feature you need
 - That documentation page needs some care
 - ...

-To narrow the scope of the sprint, all ideas should be for data related projects (pandas, numpy, matplotlib, keras, pytorch, your own data project...).